 I always thought it was pretty self-explanatory that you should read the introduction first.
 I mean, it introduces the test, right?
 If you weren’t supposed to read it first, why would they put it there?
 It’s only recently I’ve learned that there are stacks of people who ignore this basic logic and just skip right ahead to the story.
 Why?

-Even when the introduction falls short of outright spoiling the story, it can definitely colour your impressions of the story as you read it.
-If, for instance, you learn in the introduction that the author has a reputation for being super wordy and long-winded, you brain is going to be primed to look out for that as you read the book.
-Chances are, if you hadn’t read the introduction, you might not have noticed at all, and maybe you would have enjoyed the book more.
+Even when the introduction falls short of outright spoiling the story, it can definitely colour your impressions as you read it.
+If, for instance, you learn in the introduction that the author has a reputation for being super wordy and long-winded (*cough*Henry James*cough*), you brain is going to be primed to look out for that as you read the book.
+If you hadn’t read the introduction, you might not have noticed at all, and maybe you would have enjoyed the book more.

 Despite my brilliant logical deduction about the introduction coming first, it is really written as an afterthought, so I suppose that should be taken into account.
 Introductions are penned by people who have already read the book (many, many times over), and they’re well-familiar with the characters and the plot.
 If it’s the first (or even the second, or the third) time you’re reading it, you’re not on that level yet and the writer didn’t introduce the text with you in mind.
 In that sense, reading the introduction after you’ve finished the book seems the most logical thing to do.